-- 1. STEPS TO BE COMPLETED IN ORDER - 2.
-All forms to be completed and submitted via PharmAcademic unless otherwise indicated. - 3.
+STEPS TO BE COMPLETED IN ORDER

+- 1. All forms to be completed and submitted via PharmAcademic. - 2.
 The student should review the PHARMACADEMIC process with their preceptor and the evaluations should be entered online.
 The completed online assessment must be received by the Director for Experiential Education no later than the last day of each rotation.
-It is the student's responsibility to see that this is done. - 4.
+It is the student's responsibility to see that this is done. - 3.
 Any questions regarding assessments should be directed to the Experiential Education Coordinator.